michaelsjoeberg/plant-for-earth-website/README.md

 # Plant for Earth
-Website for project, including all dependencies.
+Website for project, including all dependencies, based on an updated version of https://github.com/mqe/BowerBootSass (not on Github).